 Let the power fall on I

-Let the power from fall on I
+Let the power from Zion fall on I

 Let the power fall on I

-Mento is the original popular music form in Jamaica, developing during the plantation period and holding sway up to the 1950s.
+Mento is the original popular music form in Jamaica, developed during the plantation period and holding sway up to the 1950s.
 It was born out of the fusion of African and British influences.
 Its performance mode, rhythmic impulse, as well as its call and response type of singing is African in origin, while the scale patterns, harmonic concepts, and verse and chorus song types are British.

 Mento is regarded in some circles as the Jamaican equivalent to calypso.
 While some of the songs were aired regularly, others were banned as they were thought to be too sexually explicit.
 Mento was first recorded by artistes such as Lord Flea and Lord Fly and later Harold Richardson and ‘Sugar Belly’ Walker.
 Popular Mento recordings include “Run Mongoose’, ‘Rukumbine’ and ‘Peel Head John Crow’.